zenobi-us/opencode-skillful/README.md

 **Requirements:**

 - `name` must match the directory name (lowercase, alphanumeric, hyphens only)
-- `description` must be at least 20 characters
+- `description` must be at least 20 characters and should be concise (under 500 characters recommended)
+  - Focus on when to use the skill, not what it does
+  - Include specific triggering conditions and symptoms
+  - Use third person for system prompt injection
+  - Example: "Use when designing REST APIs to establish consistent patterns and improve developer experience"
 - Directory name and frontmatter `name` must match exactly

 ### Resource Types